RSE-Cambridge/data-acc/README.md

 -->

 Data Accelerator uses commodity storage to accelerate HPC jobs.
-Currently targeting initial integration with Slurm Burst Buffer plugin, with Lustre over Intel P4600 attached to Dell R730 with 2x100Gb/s OPA.
+Currently targeting initial integration with the Slurm Burst Buffer plugin, with Lustre over Intel P4600 attached to Dell R730 with 2x100Gb/s OPA.

 To try this out, run etcd then fetch the functional test via: